Become member

 Extract of the ERA Constitution:

 1. Full members may be legal entities working on a voluntary base or are non-profiting.
 They have their seat in the territory of the geographical Europe and serve the purposes of the Constitution.
+Founding members have a right of continuance.

-2. Associate members may be legal entities with an economic profit which have their seat in the territory of the geographical Europe, and serve the purposes of the Constitution.
+2. Associate members may be legal entities with an economic profit that have their seat in the territory of the geographical Europe, and serve the purposes of the Constitution.
 These members have voting rights only in the determination of membership fees.

 3. Affiliate members can be legal entities that accept the aims laid down in the Constitution and are based outside Europe.
 These members have voting rights only in the determination of membership fees.